mang0kitty/blog-1/content/post/docker-swarm.md

 The latter point is a valid concern, APIs which can change under you are something which should make any developer or ops guy wary.
-That being said, instability is something the development community is intimately familiar with and the application of processes like Agile and the structuring of your tooling to accomodate that instability should mean that, even significant, changes don't interrupt you for an extended period of time.
+That being said, instability is something the development community is intimately familiar with and the application of processes like Agile and the structuring of your tooling to accommodate that instability should mean that, even significant, changes don't interrupt you for an extended period of time.

 On the other side of the coin, events like [Swarm3k](http://sematext.com/swarm3k/) have showcased